kedi1992/GFT/README.md

 # User Management SPA

-This project is a Single Page Application (SPA) for user management, built with Django (backend) and JavaScript (frontend).
+This project for user management, built with Django (backend) and JavaScript (frontend).

 ## Technologies Used